-Monsanto also endlessly repeats that the U.S. EPA has found glyphosate to be non-carcinogenic.
-The problem for Monsanto with that argument is that internal documents have shown some EPA officials either helping Monsanto or colluding with the company to delay or derail legitimate Roundup cancer studies.
-The judge in the California trial allowed the jury to see some of that evidence which impugns Monsanto’s attempt to hide behind any EPA pronouncements.
+Monsanto also repeatedly has claimed that the U.S. EPA has found glyphosate to be non-carcinogenic.
+Through these suits, internal documents have shown some EPA officials either helped Monsanto claim safety, or colluded with the company to delay or derail legitimate Roundup cancer studies.
+The judge in the California trial allowed the jury to see some of that evidence, which impugns Monsanto’s attempt to hide behind any EPA pronouncements.

 Werner Baumann said Bayer/ Monsanto will vigorously defend against the lawsuits.
 He also said the company plans to ask the judge who oversaw the trial of DeWayne “Lee” Johnson to overturn the verdict.
-If that doesn’t work, the company will appeal the verdict to appellate courts.
+If not, the company will appeal the verdict to appellate courts.

 Monsanto Faces 8,000 Roundup Suits

 CEO Baumann also said that another lawsuit alleging Roundup’s active ingredient glyphosate causes cancer is set for trial in St. Louis this October.